Our research is editorially independent but we may earn a commission for purchases made through our links.

 Gatlinburg offers small town charms in the heart of the Smoky Mountains, renowned for its brilliant fall colors, which peak from mid-October to early November, and hundreds of miles of hiking trails for enjoying them from.
 It’s also an inexpensive destination with a host of cheap and even free attractions.
 Great Smoky Mountains National Park sits at its doorstep, not only offering hiking, but excellent fishing, mountain biking and more.
 Accommodations range from log cabins in the park to traditional low-cost hotel rooms in town, as well as a number of campgrounds that include hot showers.

-For a budget-friendly fall vacation that includes the chance to explore some of America’s most fascinating history, and haunts, head to Gettysburg, the site of the “greatest battle ever fought on American soil.”
+For a budget-friendly fall vacation that includes the chance to explore history and haunts, head to Gettysburg.
 Here, 51,000 union and Confederate soldiers died during the three-day battle in 1863, the bloodiest conflict of the Civil War.
 As such, Gettysburg is considered one of America’s most haunted places, particularly on the battlefield.
 Take the Ghosts of Gettysburg Tour where history comes alive through the spirits of America’s past while strolling the area in candlelight.
-You might just spot soldier moving in formation across the fields where they were slain.
+You might just spot a soldier moving in formation across the fields where they were slain.
 Visitors here can also enjoy the many apple orchards, dozens of farmers markets and an increasingly popular hard cider scene.

 While Newport may best be known for its Gilded “summer cottages,” built by some of America’s wealthiest families, it’s also a great place to visit in the autumn for an affordable holiday that includes fall festivals that feature fresh seafood and gourmet delights, wine, and more.
 Visitors can also enjoy hayrides, apple picking and the free Cliff Walk, which spans for 3.5 miles and boasts the grand, century-old mansions along the coast.